kevinjosethomas/knowledgebase/content/Thoughts/Reflecting on Scrapyard — What We Did in Austin TX and 60+ Cities around the World.md

 Paraphrasing a message I wrote to Ruby when I returned to Vancouver after Scrapyard Flagship:

-> Because of Hack Club—each and every one of the 50,000 teenagers in the community, each and every student who attended Scrapyard, and each and every organizer who I was lucky to learn and work with—there was another Ruby out there who found their home at Hack Club that weekend... suddenly surrounded by a beautiful group of people: inspired to create new things and make new friends and share their gifts with others
+> Because of Hack Club—each and every one of the 50,000 teenagers in the community, each and every student who attended Scrapyard, and each and every organizer who I was lucky to learn and work with—there was another Ruby out there who found their home at Hack Club that weekend... suddenly surrounded by a beautiful group of people: inspired to create new things, make new friends, and share their gifts with others
 >
 > Maybe it’s the elementary school brothers who walked in with smiles and worked insanely hard to learn and meet new people (even winning a prize at the end!)… or maybe it’s the girl who walked in intimidated by the prospect of a hackathon before realizing how awesome it’s going to be and even getting her sister over.
-Maybe it’s the unsure Austin locals who walked in without knowing what to expect and then proceeded to have the best weekend of their lives, or maybe it's the dozens of international students who flew through 20 hours of flights after waiting for this event for many weeks.
+Maybe it’s the unsure Austin locals who joined without knowing what to expect and then proceeded to have the best weekend of their lives, or maybe it's the dozens of international students who flew through 20 hours of flights after waiting for this event for many weeks.
 >
 > We did this over the weekend, we’re going to help others do it two weeks from now, and for weeks and months and even years from today, this is going to reverberate and continue to have a huge positive impact all around the world.

 #### Scrapyard Satellite — March 15

 And well, so we did.
 Two weeks later, on March 15th, our team at the British Columbia Youth Developer Collective hosted Scrapyard Vancouver—bringing together 85 students from all around the province to build stupid scrappy projects, and also breaking our previous record of British Columbia's biggest youth hackathon.
 In fact, Scrapyard Vancouver was one of the largest Scrapyard satellites in the world that weekend—beating some of the biggest cities in the world.
-And through all the work we put into BCYDC over the past year, our hackathons are now on par with *the* cities: New York, San Francisco, Toronto, and so on.
+Through all of the work we put into BCYDC over the past year, our hackathons are now on par with *the* cities: New York, San Francisco, Toronto, and so on.

 At that exact same moment, over 60 Scrapyard satellite hackathons took place around the world, each bringing together dozens of local students to create something new.
 On one weekend, across a span of just 48 hours, over 4500 students globally came together: to make a cool project, to meet new friends, and to try something entirely new.